-Choosing the right fabrics for your suit or shirt from 3000+ options can be overwhelming, especially if you know nothing about what the fabrics are and what makes them unique.
-Different fabric types have their unique structures, patterns and functionalities.
+Choosing the right fabrics for your suit or shirt from 3000+ options can be overwhelming.
+Especially if you know nothing about what the fabrics are and what makes them unique.
+Different types of fabric weave have unique structures, patterns and functionalities.
 This article is less about the material the fabric is made from, like wool, cotton, silk, etc. We discuss that in our post about selecting fabrics for your suits.
-Today, we are showing you a few fabrics that are popular, to help you a bit in making a right fabric choice for your tailored suit.
+Today, we are showing you a few fabrics that are popular to help you in choosing the right fabric for your tailored suit or shirt.

 Piquet or Piqué, from the French term, is a fabric usually woven with two warps to produce characteristic parallel cords, diamonds, horizontal ribs and other interesting effects.
 Invented for use with cotton, the fabric is usually very richly constructed to emphasize the raised structures.
 Almost used exclusively for shirts and polos, piquet fabrics are often knitted as well as woven and can be quite formal (for evening shirts) or also sporty.